VI-Software/vis-launcher/SECURITY.md

 ### Contact Information

-For security-related inquiries, please contact us at vis-project@galnod.com
+For security-related inquiries, please contact us at contact (at) visoftware.tech

 # SPANISH